jtn70/weatherwidget/README.md

 A window on the desktop with weather information

 Compile with:
-dmd -release -O -inline application.d window.d drawingarea.d forecast.d kxml/xml.d -L-lphobos2 -L-lcurl -L-lgtkd-2 -ofweatherwidget
+dmd -release -O -inline application.d window.d drawingarea.d forecast.d about.d kxml/xml.d -L-lphobos2 -L-lcurl -L-lgtkd-2 -ofweatherwidget
      There is an error with the DMD linker, the only solution is to build the project with:
      -release -O -inline

-Run with: ./weatherwidget -x=10 -y=900 -location='Norway/Hordaland/Bergen/Bergen/'
+Run with: ./weatherwidget --xpos=10 --ypos=900 --location='Norway/Hordaland/Bergen/Bergen/'

 Authors:
 Jens Torgeir Næss, jtn70 at hotmail dot com